wrightben/texas-holdem/MD/Communication-Requirement-Shuffle.md

-# Communication — Requirement — Dealing Cards
+# Communication — Requirement — Shuffle (Dealing Cards)

 One might ask for a function that *shuffles and deals [7] cards* from a non-programmer or from a programmer who thinks in object-oriented terms.